A career at BCU: My journey from Early Childhood Studies (ECS) student to Deputy Course Lead

 Shannon Ludgate joined BCU on the BA (Hons) Early Childhood Studies (ECS) programme, and never did she think that on completion she would walk straight into a PhD in Early Years.
-This wasn’t the end of Shannon’s BCU story; with support and encouragement from the University, she is now a Deputy Course Lead for ECS.
-Discover Shannon’s journey and how she progressed from ECS undergraduate to Deputy Course Lead.
+This wasn’t the end of Shannon’s BCU story; with support and encouragement from the University, she is now Course Lead for ECS.
+Discover Shannon’s journey.

 Studying at BCU was the best decision I have ever made.
 As an 18-year-old, I was certain that I wanted to be a part of the BCU student community; I had heard great things about being a BCU student, about the possibilities of what getting a degree gives you, and how I had the potential to shine and thrive in an intellectually stimulating and challenging environment.

 After enrolling on to the BA (Hons) Early Childhood Studies course in 2011, I found a passion for research.
 In my third year, I was recommended by my research tutor to apply for a PhD in Early Years, after demonstrating an ability to research well, be innovative, and write to a particularly high standard.
 I knew I wanted to do a PhD at some point in my life, but I was under the impression I must have a Master’s degree first.
 I also intended to work for a decade or two in the Early Years sector before looking for additional challenges to boost my career possibilities.